Skip to content

 Get in touch

-The science behind our solution: CO2 storage through mineralization
+The science behind our solution: permanent CO2 storage via surface mineralization

-We use mineralization to durably store CO2 in mineral waste streams - a scalable solution for long-term climate impact.
+We use mineralization to durably store CO2 in mineral waste streams – a local and scalable solution for long-term climate impact.

 Technology 05 warm

 With over 1 billion tonnes per year, demolition concrete is the world's single largest waste stream.
-So what about turning this waste stream into a ‘sink’ that absorbs unavoided emissions from the atmosphere?
+So what about turning this waste stream into a ‘sink’ that absorbs hard-to-avoid emissions from the atmosphere?

-Neustark has developed a solution to do exactly so: by capturing then mineralizing CO2 in demolished concrete.
-This process works as an add-on to concrete’s normal recycling process.
-The CO2 is stored permanently – and thus removed from the atmosphere.
+Neustark has developed a solution to do exactly that: by capturing then mineralizing CO2 in mineral waste such demolished concrete, slags and bottom ash.
+This process works as an add-on to the materials' normal recycling process.
+The CO2 is stored permanently in the aggregate – and thus removed from the atmosphere.

 We’re turning demolition waste into a carbon sink.